 Customer relationships are measured using the multi-period excess earnings method, in accordance with IFRS 13 "Fair value measurement".
 The useful life of customer relationships is estimated based on the period during which the economic benefits of the asset are consumed.
-Customer relationships identified during the acquisition of Saint-Gobain's Glass Packaging Division in 2015 are being amortised on a straight-line basis over an estimated useful life of 12 years.
+Customer relationships identified during the acquisition of Saint-Gobain's glass packaging division in 2015 are being amortised on a straight-line basis over an estimated useful life of 12 years and customer relationships identified during the acquisition of Allied Glass in 2022 are being amortised on a straight-line basis over an estimated useful life of 17 years.